Pediatric Neuromuscular Disease

 We know how caring for a child with a neuromuscular disease can change the family dynamic.
 We are here to answer your questions and make your time at Duke as easy and comfortable as possible.

 Our nurse care coordinator and social worker help you navigate the medical system and coordinate the variety of health services your child needs.
-They can help you work with insurance providers, connect with resources, and manage the details related to your child’s care.
-Our social worker can support your entire family adjust to a neuromuscular diagnosis, monitor your child’s behavioral and developmental health, and assist with school support regarding modifications for your child.
+They can help you work with insurance providers, find resources, and manage the details related to your child’s care.
+Our social worker can help your family adjust to a neuromuscular diagnosis, monitor your child’s behavioral and developmental health, connect you with community support, and advocate with schools regarding modifications for your child.

 Involved in the Latest Research

-We are actively involved in the latest SMA and muscular dystrophy research.
-As a member of the Cooperative International Neuromuscular Research Group, we work with doctors and scientists throughout the United States and around the world who are studying neuromuscular diseases.
+We participate in the latest pediatric neuromuscular disease research.
+This includes studying lesser-known conditions like facioscapulohumeral muscular dystrophy as part of the FSHD Clinical Trial Research Network.
+In addition, as a member of the Cooperative International Neuromuscular Research Group, we work with doctors and scientists throughout the United States and around the world who are studying neuromuscular diseases.

 Access to New Therapies and Trials